 The completed Grant Application must be submitted electronically to the Practical Nursing Department.
 Incomplete application packets will not be accepted.
-The Practical Nursing designated staff member, PN NCLEX Administrator, will forward all completed applications to the PN Program Administrator.
-The Campus Director will grant the final approval.
+The Practical Nursing designated staff member will forward all completed applications to the PN NCLEX Committee for final approval.

 GENERAL INFORMATION